-Volunteer at a youth centre in Brazil
+Volunteer at a youth center in Brazil

 What can you do?

 If you work with children, this project can be a rewarding way to volunteer your expertise and to share your enthusiasm abroad.
 If you don’t work in the educational sector, don’t fear – volunteers can use their initiative and personal skills to benefit the project.
 We have had volunteers join us with a many different talents, including a cook who made sushi!
-Past volunteers have enjoyed encouraging English in the conversational English club and have equally loved learning skills from the children and workers at the centre, such as Caporeira dancing.
+Past volunteers have enjoyed encouraging English in the conversational English club and have equally loved learning skills from the children and workers at the center, such as Caporeira dancing.